harsh285/Face-Recognization/README.md

  A face embedding is a vector that represents the features extracted from the face.
 This can then be compared with the vectors generated for other faces.
 For example, another vector that is close (by some measure) may be the same person, whereas another vector that is far (by some measure) may be a different person.
 The classifier model that we want to develop will take a face embedding as input and predict the identity of the face.
 The FaceNet model will generate this embedding for a given image of a face.
 The FaceNet model can be used as part of the classifier itself, or we can use the FaceNet model to pre-process a face to create a face embedding that can be stored and used as input to our classifier model.
 This latter approach is preferred as the FaceNet model is both large and slow to create a face embedding.
-We can, therefore, pre-compute the face embeddings for all faces in the train and test (formally ‘val‘) sets in our 5 Celebrity Faces Dataset.
+We can, therefore, pre-compute the face embeddings for all faces in the train and test (formally ‘val‘) sets in our Faces Dataset.

  ### `embedding.py`